-- Fundamentally, a firm's economic responsibility is to produce an acceptable return for investors. - An essential component of pursuing economic gain within a law-based society, however, is a legal responsibility to act within the framework of laws and regulations drawn up by the government and judiciary. - Taken one step further, a firm has an ethical responsibility to do no harm to its stakeholders and within its operating environment. - Finally, firms have a discretionary responsibility, which represents more proactive, strategic behaviors that benefit themselves or society, or both.
+According to Carroll, a firm's fundamental economic responsibility is to produce an acceptable return for investors.
+An essential component of pursuing economic gain within a law-based society, however, is a legal responsibility to act within the framework of laws and regulations drawn up by the government and judiciary.
+Taken one step further, a firm has an ethical responsibility to do no harm to its stakeholders and within its operating environment.
+Finally, firms have a discretionary responsibility, which represents more proactive, strategic behaviors that benefit themselves or society, or both.

-As a firm progresses toward the top of Carroll's pyramid, its responsibilities become more discretionary in nature.
-In Carroll's vision, a socially responsible firm encompasses all four responsibilities within its culture, values, and day-to-day operations.
+As a firm progresses toward the top of Carroll's pyramid, therefore, its responsibilities become more discretionary (but also more beneficial) in nature.
+In Carroll's vision, a socially responsible firm is able to encompass all four responsibilities within its culture, values, and day-to-day operations.

-While useful, however, this typology is not rigid.14 One of the central arguments of this book is that what was ethical or even discretionary in Carroll's model is becoming increasingly necessary due to the shifting expectations placed on firms.
+While useful, this typology is not rigid.17 One of the central arguments of this book is that what was ethical or even discretionary in Carroll's model is becoming increasingly necessary due to the shifting expectations placed on firms by stakeholders.
 Yesterday's ethical responsibilities can quickly become today's economic and legal necessities.
 In order to achieve its fundamental economic goals today, therefore, a firm must incorporate a stakeholder perspective within its strategic outlook.
-As societal expectations of the firm rise, the penalties imposed for perceived behavior lapses will become prohibitive.
+As societal expectations of the firm rise, and the technical tools evolve for transgressions (perceived or real) to disseminate, the penalties imposed for lapses in behavior will become prohibitive.
+In other words, while definitions may vary, the debate around CSR (and related terms, such as sustainability or ESG) is most essential in the detail of implementation.
+For firms, being socially responsible is something that is easy to say, but much more difficult to do, effectively.
+The potential danger is that, to the extent that CSR means different things to different people, action can be ineffective or, at worst, counterproductive: